jessica-nguyen-it/RHEL9-Homelab-AWS/lab-log/week1.md

 ## 🚂 First Hiccup: Installing `sl`

-To celebrate, I tried installing my favorite novelty app: the infamous steam locomotive animation (`sl`).
+To celebrate, I tried installing my favorite app: the infamous steam locomotive animation (`sl`).
 But of course, I immediately hit a wall:

 ```
 Error: Unable to find a match: sl